 Steps for calculation are set out below.
 The model uses a calculator, using a country specific calendar, to determine the number of days in the month and six month historical period.

-The calculator is built into the FinArch application and is country specific, taking into account different national holidays during the month to calculate the total number of business days in a month, resulting in greater focus on the legal entity level
+The calculator is built into the FinArch application and is country specific, taking into account different national holidays during the month to calculate the total number of business days in a month, resulting in greater focus on the legal entity level.
 This enhancement has been made to the model September 2016 and refines and replaces the static assumption of 21 days per month and 126 days in six month period.

 Compute the total outflow by customer over the last month where k is number of business days in month (as calculated at the entity level as described above) and l the number of business days in the six month period;